DragonMeme/terraform-linux-vm-azure/README.md

 ### Windows 10:
 Preparation: You will have to have terraform setup as an environment variable before following this step.
 Otherwise the easy way is to move the `terraform.exe` file to the same directory as your project.
+If doing the easy way, your command prefix will be `./terraform` instead of `terraform`.

 1.)
-Enter command `terraform init` (`./terraform init` if doing the easy way) in your terminal.
+Enter command `terraform init` in your terminal.

-OPTIONAL: `terraform plan` or `./terraform plan` to double check setup.
+OPTIONAL: `terraform plan` or to double check setup.

 2.)
-Then enter command `terraform apply -var-file='example.tfvars'` (`./terraform apply -var-file='example.tfvars'` if doing the easy way).
+Then enter command `terraform apply -var-file='example.tfvars'` if doing the easy way).
 You will have to wait for around 3 minutes for the process to be done.
 When done there should be an output of the command.
 The output should be of the form `ssh adminUser@20.192.192.192`.

 OPTIONAL: Use `terraform output Password` if you have forgotten the password or want it printed on console.